spanishdict/engineering.spanishdict.com/_posts/2012-01-17-spanishdict-engineering-blog.md

 author_email: ryan@spanishdict.com
 title: Our New Engineering Blog!
-description: We've launched a new engineering blog for all things technical at SpanishDict.com, hosted on the amazing GitHub Pages service using the Jekyll site generator.
+description: We've launched a new engineering blog for all things technical at SpanishDict.com.
+Our site is developed using the Jekyll static site generator, and hosted on GitHub's awesome Pages service.
 date: 2012-01-17 14:00:00 UTC
 tags: ['spanishdict', 'engineering', 'blog', 'github', 'jekyll']
 ---